Why we need training to challenge far-right extremism?

 Racism, hate and extremism are important issues facing young people today.

-Young people are routinely targeted online by far-right extremist groups, networks and individuals promoting hateful and violent ideas, narratives and conspiracy theories.
+Young people and adults are routinely targeted online by far-right extremist groups, networks and individuals promoting hateful and violent ideas, narratives and conspiracy theories.
 Research shows that the adoption of extremist views is a gradual process, which is best responded to early.
-People within the community who are in regular contact with the young individual are ideally placed to notice changes in a person’s behaviour and to intervene early.
+People within the community who are in regular contact with the individual are ideally placed to notice changes in a person’s behaviour and to intervene early.
 For example: council workers, teachers, counsellors, youth workers, parents, and community workers.

 Free Guide – Recognise & Prevent Extremist Behaviour Early.